The Three-Protocol Stack for Agent Intelligence

 Q1 2026 shattered records with $300B in venture funding, with AI capturing 80% of total global VC (Crunchbase).
 Foundational AI startup funding in Q1 alone was double all of 2025.
 The four largest rounds ever recorded closed in Q1 2026.

-MCP is now under Linux Foundation governance with adoption by Anthropic, OpenAI, Google, Microsoft, and Amazon.
-The ecosystem has grown to 10,000+ active public MCP servers.
-Smithery indexes 100K+ tools.
+MCP is now governed under the Linux Foundation's Agentic AI Foundation, with adoption by Anthropic, OpenAI, Google, Microsoft, and Amazon.
+By mid-2026 trackers index 15,000+ public MCP servers (PulseMCP); the official registry lists ~9,600 and Smithery ~7,300.
 The [&] Protocol generates MCP configurations — it sits above MCP in the stack.

 MarketsandMarkets (2025–2026)